 A trade mark is considered deceptive if it raises false expectations in consumers with regard to the characteristics of the goods or services, such as to the origin.
 You can't use a trade mark with the element “Switzerland” for goods and services from France.
 Equally, you can only use indications such as “William Tell” or “Säntis” to protect goods and services of Swiss origin.
 Additionally, indications concerning quality or properties can also be deceptive, such as trade marks with the element “Café” for coffee substitutes or “Gold” for gold-plated goods.

 - Meier Café for coffee substitutes

-A trade mark containing the element “Switzerland” can be registered for goods if the list of goods is restricted to those of Swiss origin (→ Indications of source).
+A trade mark containing the element “Switzerland” can be registered if the list of goods and services is restricted to those of Swiss origin (→ Indications of source).

 Example of a trade mark with a limited product list: